 The System entered into a common minimum liquidity standard in 2010 to improve the quality and quantity of bank liquidity reserves.
-This standard is designed to maintain and ensure adequate liquidity to meet the business and financial needs of each bank and the System in the event access to the debt market is temporarily impeded.
+This standard is designed to maintain and ensure adequate liquidity to meet the business and financial needs of each bank and the System as a whole in the event access to the debt market is temporarily impeded.

-In April 2013, the Farm Credit Administration issued a final liquidity rule that strengthens the banks' liquidity reserve requirement, promotes best practices for liquidity risk management, and better prepares the banks to withstand a liquidity crisis.
+Also, the Farm Credit Administration adopted a liquidity rule in 2013 that strengthens the banks' liquidity reserve requirement, promotes best practices for liquidity risk management, and better prepares the banks to withstand a liquidity crisis.